mrtrkmn/mrturkmencom.github.io/_posts/2020-07-09-setup-ingress-controller.md

 ## Deploy Example Application

 To test how an application will be exposed to externally from k8s cluster, an example applicaton could be deployed as given below.
-Note that the following example is simplest example for this context, hence, keep in mind that it might require more configuration and detalied approach then described here when you would like to deploy more complex applicatons.
+Note that the following example is simplest example for this context, hence, keep in mind that it might require more configuration and detailed approach then described here when you would like to deploy more complex applications.

 - **Create a sample NGINX Web Server** (Using provided example)